Bring the World Climate Simulation into your classroom

 The World Climate Simulation is a fun, easy-to-use, interactive simulation that places participants in the role of international delegates at the United Nations who are charged with negotiating a global agreement to prevent the worst impacts of climate change.
 World Climate has been covered in media outlets including Science magazine and the Washington Post.
 Research about the learning impact of World Climate shows that it is an effective way to motivate science-informed climate action across diverse ages, cultural identities, and even political orientations.

-If you would like, you can download all supporting resources at once as a zipped folder here.
+If you would like, you can view and download all supporting resources from this World Climate Simulation Resource folder.
 You will also need the C-ROADS Climate Policy Simulator.
-You can also view and download each individual resource by clicking on the links below
+You can also view and download each individual resource by clicking on the links below.

 Facilitator Guide – This should be your first stop once you’ve decided to run World Climate.
 This short guide will get you fully oriented to the simulation with information on the basic logistics (how much time is required to run the activity, what materials you’ll need, how to set up the room etc.) as well facilitator tips, add-ons and support resources.